Email Reference Request Examples - Advisor and Professor

 If possible, request a reference letter from a professor or advisor who knows you well and respects your work and character.
 That is, don't request a reference from a professor if you were frequently tardy or absent from the class or did not receive a good grade.
 Ideally, choose someone who you've spoken to outside of the classroom — during office hours, for instance, or at departmental activities.

-As well, respect people's schedules — if possible, request a reference letter several weeks in advance of when the semester ends or when you'll need it.
+Respect people's schedules — if possible, request a reference letter several weeks in advance of when the semester ends or when you'll need it.

 What to Include in the Message